-If you’d prefer to stay on dry land, there are plenty of hiking and walking trails throughout Brunswick and the Golden Isles, and it remains a popular activity to get around between beaches and other attractions.
+If you’d prefer to stay on dry land, there are plenty of hiking and walking trails throughout the Golden Isles, and it remains a popular activity to get around between beaches and other attractions.
 You can even try to see how many birds you can spot along the Colonial Coast Birding Trail if you want to head back over to Jekyll Island for the afternoon!

 Day 5 Pricing

 A Day Trip on Little St. Simons Island is $150/person, and includes transportation, lunch and activities.
 Learn more.

 Kayaking tours range in price depending on the outfitter you choose.
 Learn more.
 If you bring your own kayak, public boat launches are free to use.